Tezsure/Dartez/README.md

 [![Github issues](https://img.shields.io/github/issues/Tezsure/Dartez)](https://github.com/Tezsure/Dartez/issues?q=is%3Aissue+is%3Aopen+)

 [![Dartez banner](https://raw.githubusercontent.com/Tezsure/Dartez/main/dartez.png)](https://github.com/Tezsure)
 A library for building decentralized applications in Flutter, currently focused on the Tezos platform.
 Dartez package contains all the function that is required to build tezos application.
+The package supports both tz1 & tz2 addresses.

 ## What Is Tezos